Robinho98/ip/docs/README.md

 ## **Usage**

 Type your desired command into the text box of Duke.
+Duke will save your tasks into storage, and will load these tasks when starting up the app.

 ## **Commands**